Accessible, Realistic, and Fair Evaluation of Positive-Unlabeled Learning Algorithms: Model Selection for Positive-Unlabeled Learning

 Although the validation accuracy cannot be directly calculated because of the absence of negative data, it has been shown that the expected accuracy can be expressed using only positive and unlabeled data~\citep{du2014analysis}.
 This motivates us to apply it for model selection. \begin{definition}[Proxy accuracy~(PA)] The proxy accuracy of a binary classifier $f$ on the PU validation dataset is defined as

 \end{definition} PA can be calculated using only PU validation data when the class prior $\pi$ is known or estimated~\citep{ramaswamy2016mixture,yao2022rethinking,zhu2023mixture}.
 The following proposition then holds. \begin{proposition} For two classifiers $f_1$ and $f_2$ that satisfy $\mathbb{E}\left[\mathrm{PA}(f_1)\right]<\mathbb{E}\left[\mathrm{PA}(f_2)\right]$, we have $\mathrm{ACC}(f_1)<\mathrm{ACC}(f_2)$. \end{proposition} The proof can be found in Appendix~\ref{proof:prop_pacc}.
 According to Proposition~\ref{prop:pacc}, a classifier with a higher expected value of the proxy accuracy can achieve a higher expected accuracy even when the true labels are inaccessible.
 This means that when the number of validation data is large, the best model chosen using the PA metric will achieve the highest accuracy in expectation.
+One limitation of PA is that knowledge of the class prior is necessary.
+However, knowledge of $\pi$ is an intrinsic and common issue in PU learning.
+Addressing this issue is beyond the scope of our paper.
+In practice, we can estimate it using off-the-shelf estimation methods~\citep{ramaswamy2016mixture,garg2021mixture,yao2022rethinking}, and we can even obtain this knowledge in some real-world applications~\citep{sugiyama2022machine}.